 An app that I recommend is called Calm.
 They have everything you need that’ll help you relax and have a good night’s sleep such as:

 - Breathing exercises

 - Bedtime stories

-One thing I love about this app is you don’t have to be an expert to learn how to meditate or do it for a long period.
-This app can make practicing meditation easier and will help you stay on track with scheduling time for it each day.
+One thing I love about this app is you don’t have to be an expert to learn how to meditate.
+It can make practicing meditation easier and will help you stay on track with scheduling time for it each day.

 Trust me, even if it’s for 5 minutes, you will notice a difference in your anxiety.

-If you’re not a fan of using any of the apps, you can also search for guided meditations on YouTube.
+If you’re not a fan of using apps, you can search for guided meditations on YouTube.

 Taking control of your anxiety at night will seem challenging, however, it’s possible.

-You have to be intentional about making a change and know it’ll get easier to practice over time.
+You have to be intentional about making a change and remember that it’ll get easier to over time.